Orpheus Club of Philadelphia: Traditions

 A favorite Club tradition is private singing after rehearsals, when members retire to an upstairs meeting room at the Club house for a Round Table, which involves the participation of guests who are introduced and invited to sing a song or tell a story, after which they are required to call upon anyone in the room to follow suit.
 And so it goes from member to member until all in the room have contributed.

 The Orpheus Club presents an annual Twelfth Night Revels performance, a yearly production given at the Annual Dinner since 1893, which has become something of "an honored tradition".
 The musical review is written, produced, acted and directed by a group of singing members and includes popular songs (current and ancient) with appropriate lyrics all held together by a somewhat tenuous plot.
 Many of the Round Table contributions have found inspiration from these shows.

-In early June the club gathers for its Annual Outing, using the grounds of Philadelphia Cricket Club for a strenuous day of sports, singing and fellowship, culminating in the traditional dinner and singing on into the night.
-An important aim of the Orpheus fellowship is to pass on the joy of these occasions to its younger members.
+In early June the club gathers for its Annual Outing, using the grounds of Philadelphia Cricket Club for a day of sports, singing and fellowship, culminating in the traditional dinner and singing on into the night.
+An important aim of the Orpheus fellowship is to pass on these occasions to its younger members.